Welcome to the website for St. Mary’s Church, North Mymms.

 In this year when we are commemorating the start of the First World War, an exhibition remembering those local men who died will be on display in St Catherine's Chapel at St Mary's from Saturday 8 November through to Sunday 16 November.

-Refreshments will be served in St Michael's Room from 2.30pm on Sunday 9 November and Sunday 16 November.
+Refreshments will also be served in St Michael's Room from 2.30pm on Sunday 16 November.

 see more details